axgao1/Final_Project_DK_AG/README.md

 ## Analysis of Covariates
 In examining the state fixed effects, it appears that the differences between states are not as large as we expected.
 No state's mortality outcomes are significantly different from Alabama, except for Montana in the Alzheimer's-related mortality regression, where Montana has significantly lower Alzheimer's-related mortality than Alabama.
 Though insignificant, North Dakota and South Dakota generally tend to have higher mortality than Alabama.
 All of this contradicts our initial assumption that Northern states have better health outcomes than Southern states.
 However, we did not rigorously test the difference in health outcomes between Northern and Southern states, a potential limitation to our study commented on below.

 Reviewing the rest of our control variables, we see that age is the biggest predictor in causes of mortality, especially since we limited it to population above 65.
-Having more old people leads to more deaths.
+Understandably, having more old people leads to more deaths.

 # Limitations of Our Study and Possible Extensions